Best Pickleball Paddle for Advanced Players (4.0–5.0+) in 2026

 The clear default for advanced play.
 16mm gives you the control window needed for tight resets and dinks.
 Some doubles specialists carry a 14mm as a secondary paddle for transition-zone drives, but 16mm should be your primary.
 See 14mm vs 16mm core guide.

-Face Material: 3K Twill Carbon Fiber
+Face Material: Raw 3K Twill Carbon Fiber

 Weight: 7.9–8.3 oz